johnkerl/miller/docs6/docs/file-formats.md

 If you use `--ors {something else}` with (default or explicitly specified) `--irs auto` then line endings are autodetected on input and set to what you specify on output.

-If you use `--irs {something else}` with (default or explicitly specified) `--ors auto` then the output line endings used are LF on Unix/Linux/BSD/MacOSX, and CRLF on Windows.
+If you use `--irs {something else}` with (default or explicitly specified) `--ors auto` then the output line endings used are LF on Unix/Linux/BSD/MacOS X, and CRLF on Windows.

 See also [Record/field/pair separators](reference-main-io-options.md#recordfieldpair-separators) for more information about record/field/pair separators.